-In Matthew 9:28, Jesus asked the two blind men, "Do you believe (Πιστεύετε-present active indicative, second plural) that I am able (δύναμαι-present middle/passive indicative, first singular) to do (ποιῆσαι-aorist active infinitive) this?"
+In Matthew 9:28, Jesus asked the two blind men, "Do you believe that I am able to do this?"
 They replied, "Yes Lord."
-Jesus then touched their eyes and said according to their faith (πίστιν), be it done to them.
+Jesus then touched their eyes and said according to their faith, be it done to them.
 Their eyes were opened.
 Psychologically, the two blind men suffered from physical blindness, with all the hardships that go with that condition.
 In this case, the blind men did not see with their physical eyes, but with their spiritual eyes they saw Jesus and had faith He could heal them.
-Therefore, we see that they the blind men believed in the mercy of Jesus, meaning He would be willing to help them with their physical blindness, and they also believed in His power to help them.
+Therefore, we see that the blind men believed in the mercy of Jesus, meaning He would be willing to help them with their physical blindness, and they also believed in His power to help them.

-In Matthew 11:5, John had sent his learners to ask Jesus if He was the Coming One or should we look for another.
+In Matthew 11:5, John had sent his learners to ask Jesus if He was the Coming One or should they look for another.
 Jesus answered the question by telling the learners to report what they see and hear.
 Notice that Jesus said the fulfillment of Scripture would answer the question and Jesus fulfilled the Scriptures.
-Jesus first said that the blind ($\tau \cup \varphi \lambda \circ$) receive sight and then listed other healings.
+Jesus first said that the blind receive sight and then listed other healings.
 Psychologically, Jesus showed He fulfilled the prophecy that eyes of the blind will be opened (Isaiah 42:7).
+Jesus presented the best answer by faith: "Do you believe (Πιστεύετε.
+Notice that Jesus inquired about their faith using the present tense, active voice, and indicative mood.
+He inquired about their (plural) spiritual condition in that moment in real time.
+He wanted them to express their faith for all to hear.
+As God in the flesh, Jesus knew the answer to the question before He asked it.
+He also focused upon the connection between faith and power.
+The faith they had was directly tied to their view of His power ("δύναμαι") to heal them.
+He again used the present tense, but the singular person.
+Each of them must believe He has the power to heal one at a time.
+Jesus also used the aorist active infinitive to do ( $\pi$ οιῆσαι) to inquire about their faith in His ability to heal them.
+By asking the question, their faith would be known to the crowd and also crystalize their understanding of Who and how Jesus healed them.

-Jesus presented the best answer by pointing to His works as proof that the fulfilled the prophecies concerning the Coming One.
+Jesus answered the request of the blindmen with a question about pointing to His works as proof that He fulfilled the prophecies concerning the Coming One.
 With great conviction Scriptural proof speaks the truth to spiritual people.

-In Matthew 12:22, a demoniac, blind ($\tau u \varphi \lambda \delta \zeta$) and mute, was brought to Jesus and He healed the man.
-Psychologically, Jesus healed the man knowing it would add fuel to the fire of the Pharisees.
+In Matthew 12:22, a demoniac, blind and mute, was brought to Jesus and He healed the man.
+Psychologically, Jesus healed the man, knowing it would add fuel to the fire of the Pharisees.
 Having seen the obvious work of power, the Pharisees claimed that Jesus cast out the demon by Beelzebul, the prince of the demons.
 Jesus did the works His Father gave Him to do, also knowing that opposition would arise that would ultimately lead to His crucifixion followed by resurrection, ascension and more glory.
 While the Pharisees blasphemed, the crowds were amazed, asking if Jesus were the Son of David.